Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - In Cleveland's four games this season, it has three wins against the spread.

-- Cleveland's games this year have hit the over on two of four set point totals (50%).
+- Cleveland's games this season have eclipsed the over/under two times in four opportunities (50%).

 - Cleveland is 2-1 against the spread and 2-1 overall in games when it scores more than 18.5 points.

-- In games that Cleveland picks up over 332 yards, the team is 2-1 against the spread and 2-1 overall.
+- Cleveland is 2-1 against the spread and 2-1 overall when the team amasses over 332 yards.

 - The Browns have four giveaways this season, while the Chargers have seven takeaways.